VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 #### Remote Build and Load Paths

 Addressables should be built to the remote build and load paths, which should point to `ServerData` and `http://data.virtualbrainlab.org/NPTraj/[BuildTarget]` respectively.
-These can be modified in the Addressables Profiles window
+These can be modified in the Addressables Profiles window.

 ### WebGL